jantuomi/autere_db/README.md

 - Multiple tables
 - Type checking or schema evolution.
 These are outsourced to the application layer.

-For production workloads, AutereDB would benefit from a porcelain layer that provides features such as query language, networking, and monitoring.
+AutereDB would benefit from a porcelain layer that provides features such as a query language, networking, and monitoring.
 AutereDB does not come with such a layer.
 See the [ARCHITECTURE.md](ARCHITECTURE.md) document for more details on the design and implementation.

 ## Inspiration